Ben-Boyte/Readme-Generator/README.md

 ## License

-  _This application has the The Unlicense._
+  _This application has the Boost Software License 1.0._

-  For more information please view this [link](https://choosealicense.com/licenses/unlicense/).
+  For more information please view this [link](https://choosealicense.com/licenses/bsl-1.0/).